MohamedAlyAhmed/Book-Store-App/README.md

 ### Book Store App has the following features:

 - Add Book: Users can add a book to the list by providing the title, price, and description of the book.
+- Read : Users can Read title, price, and description of the book.
 - Delete Book: Users can delete a book from the list by clicking the delete button next to the book.
 - List: Users can view the list of books that have been added.
 - Redux Toolkit: The app uses Redux toolkit to manage the state of the app.